adriendupuis/ezplatform-admin/README.md

 * Navigation
   - Tab Opener: Open a tab according to URL hash.
 Examples: Right-click on a tab and open it in a new window, the tab is active; Reload a page, tab is still active.
 * Commands
-  - `ezuser:create` to create an user
+  - `ezuser:create` to create a user
-  - `ezuser:password` to change an user password
+  - `ezuser:password` to change a user password
-  - `ezuser:enable` to enable an user
+  - `ezuser:enable` to enable a user

 Contribute
 ----------